 The Parsha ends with a very short account of the early life of Avraham Avinu.
 It outlines his family, including his brother, Haran, and how he met an untimely death.
 The Torah briefly tells us that Haran died in front of his father.
 The Medrash provides the details to the background of this tragedy.
 It discusses how Avraham rejected the rampant idol worship of his time and came to belief in one G-d.
 He destroyed the idols in his father, Terach’s store, and as a result, Terach handed him over to King Nimrod.
 Nimrod tried to force him to worship idols and when he refused, Nimrod had him thrown into a fire.
 Haran was an onlooker to all this and knew that he would be forced to side either with Avraham or Nimrod.
 Before Avraham was thrown into the fire, Haran took a very practical approach – if Avraham would survive, then Haran would join him, but if he would die, then he would side with Nimrod.
 When Avraham emerged unscathed from the fire, Haran accordingly declared his support for Avraham.
 As a result, he was thrown into the fire and was killed.

 The Medrash points out that his death was somewhat unusual in that only his internal organs were destroyed, implying that his external body was left undamaged.
 What is the significance of this unusual death?
-The answer is given that on an external level, Haran was righteous, in that he made himself out to be of the same ilk as Avraham, however, internally, he was totally insincere in his beliefs.
+The answer is given that on an external level, Haran was righteous, in that he made himself out to be of the same ilk as Avraham, however, internally, he was did not believe with a leiv shalem.
 Accordingly, his insides were destroyed because they were lacking merit.
 However, his exterior was unharmed because it appeared righteous.